spiral/docs/docs/en/framework/scopes.md

 ```

 Instead, it is recommended to use objects specifically crafted to provide access to IoC scopes from singletons - Context
 Managers.
-The simple context manager can be written as follows:
+A simple context manager can be written as follows:

 ```php
 class UserScope